Click here to skip this introductory stuff and jump down to the list of journals.

 * Africa Journal of Evangelical Theology (?)

-* Andrews University Seminary Studies (AUSS)
+* Andrews University Seminary Studies (AUSS).
+Open access.

 * Anglican Theological Review (AThR)